In New York, there are seven grounds for divorce:

 No-Fault Divorce in New York

-You can only end your relationships legally in a no-fault divorce providing that you claim that your marriage has been irretrievably broken for a minimum of half a year so far.
-Plus, you are required to deliver the relevant papers to the court illustrating that you have come to an agreement with your partner on major divorce issues, covering custody, visitation, property division, and so on.
+You can only legally dissolve your partnerships through a no-fault divorce if you assert that your marriage has been irretrievably dissolved for at least six months.
+Additionally, you must submit the necessary paperwork to the court demonstrating that you and your spouse have reached an understanding regarding the key aspects of your divorce, such as custody, visitation, property division, and so forth.
 Or that any of your disputes have been settled by the local court.

 Fault Grounds for Divorce in New York